Is there a difference between joy and happiness?

 Yes, yes, and yes!
 Joy is such a little word, but it explodes with a profound meaning.

-Depending on your translation, the Bible uses joy (or rejoice) over 300 times.
-Happiness (or happy) is only used about 30 times.
+Depending on your translation, the Bible uses "joy" (or rejoice) over 300 times.
+"Happiness" (or happy) is only used about 30 times.
 There has to be a distinction between them, but what is it?

 What is Happiness?

-I think we all can kind of agree on what happiness means.
 We all have different things that make us happy, based on our various personality or life situations.
 It makes me incredibly happy to drive to the end of my side street and see that there is no one coming when I pull out into the highway.
 It's a tiny thing, but it makes me happy.
-Of course, about sixty seconds later, I am not longer even thinking about that, now wondering if I remembered to bring my lunch.
+Of course, about sixty seconds later, I am no longer even thinking about that, now wondering if I remembered to bring my lunch.

 Happiness, while lovely, is a fleeting thing and really dependent on external forces.
+Happiness is nearly always an if-then thing.
 Let me explain what I mean with some examples of happiness from Scripture:

-"Behold how happy is the man whom God reproves.
-So do not despise the discipline of the Almighty."
-Job 5:17
+• "Behold how happy is the man whom God reproves.
+So do not despise the discipline of the Almighty." —Job 5:17

-"When you shall eat the fruit of your hands, you will be happy and it will be well with you."
-Psalm 128:2
+• "When you shall eat the fruit of your hands, you will be happy and it will be well with you." —Psalm 128:2

-"He who despises his neighbor sins, but happy is he who is gracious to the poor."
-Proverbs 14:21
+• "He who despises his neighbor sins, but happy is he who is gracious to the poor." —Proverbs 14:21

 Now, don't get me wrong, I'm not trying to say that happiness is bad.
 Quite the opposite!
 Happiness is a gift from God, and a very good thing.
 But happiness doesn't last forever.